jcrodriguez-dis/vpl-jail-system/README.md

 # Changes from the 2.4 to 2.5 version

 From the first versions of the VPL jail service the system includes a logic to ban IPs with high number of failed requests.
 This feature now can be controlled with a new configuration numeric parameter called FAIL2BAN.
 The banning and the account of failed requests take periods of 5 minutes.
-If one IP does more than FAIL2BAN*20 failed requests and more failed request than succeeded the IP is banned until the next period.
+If one IP does more than FAIL2BAN*20 failed requests and more failed request than succeeded then the IP is banned until the next period.
 The FAIL2BAN set to 0 stop the banning process.
 The default value of FAIL2BAN is 0 then this feature has been disable by default.

-To improve the compatibility and performance of the use of overlayFS in different O.S. configurations, the structure of mounted file systems has change.
-Now the upper layer of the overlaid file system is on a tmpfs file system or, if you set the USETMPFS=false, is on a loop file system located sibling to the control path (by default /var/vpl-jail-system.fs).
+The structure of jail file systems has change to improve the compatibility and performance of the use of overlayFS in different O.S. configurations.
+Now the upper layer of the overlaid file system is on a tmpfs file system or, if you set the USETMPFS=false, is on a loop file system located at a sibling path to the control path (by default /var/vpl-jail-system.fs).
+IMPORTANT! if you set USETMPFS=false the you can not set HOMESIZE to a system memory percent, you must set HOMESIZE to an fixed value.
+The HOMESIZE value can be in megabyte or gigabyte.
+E.g.

+* HOMESIZE=8G
+* HOMESIZE=4500M